pandas-dev/pandas/doc/source/sparse.rst

 Sparse data structures
 **********************

+.. note:: The ``SparsePanel`` class has been removed in 0.19.0

-We have implemented "sparse" versions of Series, DataFrame, and Panel.
+We have implemented "sparse" versions of Series and DataFrame.
 These are not sparse in the typical "mostly 0".
-You can view these objects as being "compressed" where any data matching a specific value (NaN/missing by default, though any value can be chosen) is omitted.
+Rather, you can view these objects as being "compressed" where any data matching a specific value (``NaN`` / missing value, though any value can be chosen) is omitted.
 A special ``SparseIndex`` object tracks where data has been "sparsified".
 This will make much more sense in an example.
-All of the standard pandas data structures have a ``to_sparse``
+All of the standard pandas data structures have a ``to_sparse`` method:
-method:

 .. ipython:: python